Uppsala University, Department of Immunology, Genetics and Pathology

 Uppsala University is a comprehensive research-intensive university with a strong international standing.
 Our ultimate goal is to conduct education and research of the highest quality and relevance to make a long-term difference in society.
 Our most important assets are all the individuals whose curiosity and dedication make Uppsala University one of Sweden’s most exciting workplaces.
 Uppsala University has over 54,000 students, more than 7,500 employees and a turnover of around SEK 8 billion.

 The Department of Immunology, Genetics and Pathology at Uppsala University has a broad research profile with strong research groups focused on cancer, autoimmune and genetic diseases.
 A fundamental idea at the department is to stimulate translational research and thereby closer interactions between medical research and health care.
-Research is presently conducted in the following areas: medical and clinical genetics, clinical immunology, pathology, neuro biology, neuro-oncology, vascular biology, radiation science and molecular tools.
+Research is presently conducted in the following areas: cancer precision medicine, cancer immunotherapy, genomics and neurobiology, molecular tools and functional genomics, neuro-oncology and neurodegeneration and vascular biology.
 Department activities are also integrated with the units for Oncology, Clinical Genetics, Clinical Immunology, Clinical Pathology, and Hospital Physics at Akademiska sjukhuset, Uppsala.
 The department has teaching assignments in several education programmes, including Master Programmes, at the Faculty of Medicine, and at the Disciplinary Domain of Science and Technology.
 The department has a yearly turnover of around SEK 500 million, out of which more than half is made up of external funding.
 The staff amounts to approximately 345 employees, out of which 100 are PhD-students, and there are in total more than 700 affiliated people.
 Feel free to read more about the department’s activities here: www.igp.uu.se

 About the employment

-The employment is a temporary position of 2 years according to central collective agreement. (with possibility of 1 year extension).
+The employment is a permanent position, probationary period may be applied.
 Scope of employment 100 %.
 Starting date as agreed.
+Placement: Uppsala